-The rifle was the first prime movers to have a revolutionary impact on society.
+The rifle was the first prime mover to have a revolutionary impact on society.
 They operate on the basis of the heat engine concept.
-It was difficult to realise that the most significant difference between the bow and the gun was the replacement of gunpowder for the bowman’s muscles.
+It was difficult to realize that the most significant difference between the bow and the gun was the gunpowder replacement for the bowman’s muscles.
 But this was the case.
-This resulted in a revolution since the weapon was initially inferior to the bow in terms of range and precision; but, with time and effort, the weapons range and accuracy improved to a more advanced level.
-Even now, efforts are being made to improve the efficiency of this type of prime movers.
+This resulted in a revolution since the weapon was initially inferior to the bow in terms of range and precision; but, with time and effort, the weapon’s range and accuracy improved to a more advanced level.
+Even now, efforts are being made to improve the efficiency of this type of prime mover.

 Prime Movers have reached certain milestones.